Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 It was Julian’s first day back at the gym after switching from gut-manufactured Cruezzir to a twenty-year prescription of Crue-D, and he’d noticed two things immediately.
 Firstly, he felt much, *much* better.
 He just felt...cleaner, somehow.
 Julian didn’t really know what Cruezzir actually felt like, but he knew how it felt when it was absent.
 He couldn’t think of any words that didn’t sound like a raging hippy describing a detox treatment, but, well...that’s what it felt like.
 He felt *clean.*

-So, instead of pretending like he could come close to keeping up with those two, he was trying to hang with Blaczynski, who was near-Beef himself---not far behind Butler and just ahead of Akiyama---and probably Julian’s closest match on the team, ability-wise.
+So, instead of pretending like he could come close to keeping up with those two, he was trying to hang with Blaczynski, who was near-Beef himself - not far behind Butler and just ahead of Akiyama - and probably Julian’s closest match on the team, ability-wise.
 Hands-down the toughest member, too.
 And next to someone like him?
 Julian was...doing pretty good.
 Heck, he was proving to be just as strong!
 Being *that* kind of strong sure as heck made up for the inconveniences of being so ridiculously heavy: he ate like a Given-Man and couldn’t trust chairs.

 All of that and he looked *good* doing it...honestly, it was awfully hard not to let that go to his head.
 Fortunately, he had friends who could help.
 Vemik was significantly heavier still and *considerably* stronger...and he was still a *young teen* probably.
 Adam and Daar were of course so completely insanely fit that it was almost like being friends with actual comic-book superheroes.
 Firth too, and all the rest of the HEAT had an edge over Julian in *something.* Blaczynski?
 The walking tattoo was so ridiculously well-conditioned, he *never* stopped.
 Ever.